ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
 - The second line assigns the value "School" to the local variable BEST.

+# 7-create_global_variable

+This script creates a global shell variable named BEST with the value "School".

+## Description

+- The variable is exported, making it available to all child processes of the shell.
+- Using `export` ensures that programs run from the shell can access BEST.

+## Usage

+1. Make the script executable: chmod +x 7-create_global_variable

+2. Source the script in the shell:
+. ./7-create_global_variable

+3. Example:
+echo $BEST
+School

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line creates and exports the variable BEST.